aliraam/rick-and-morty-graphql/README.md

 ---------------------

-after clone from github follow blew steps:
+After clone from GitHub, follow the below steps:

 1.  cd rick and morty dirctory